-The other major bonus offer with the Freedom Flex is a 0% introductory APR for the first 15 months on purchases.
-Chase is always great at offering lengthy interest-free periods for new customers, and this is undoubtedly the case with the Flex.
+The other major bonus offer with the Freedom Flex is a 0% introductory APR for the first 15 months on purchases, followed by variable APR after that based on creditworthiness and the Prime Rate Chase is always great at offering lengthy interest-free periods for new customers, and this is undoubtedly the case with the Flex.

 World Elite Mastercard Benefits